Essentials of the Internet of Things Security

 To mitigate such risks, the vehicle’s hardware must be effectively secured, a trusted user interface introduced to authenticate the driver, and all sensitive data encrypted to prevent unauthorized apps from penetrating software that controls the vehicle.

-Evidently, expanding the sphere of the IoT applications will see new challenges and hazards coming up.
+Evidently, expanding the sphere of IoT applications will see new challenges and hazards coming up.
 Organizations that are manufacturing hardware and developing IoT solutions should take this into account and pay more attention to security issues.